jlfaucher/mini-Prolog/README.md

     [1] X = f(*1), Y = f(*1), Z = [text, more text, symbol, 100, (vector), Variable], Variable = Variable
     yes

+#### length(X, Length)

+Works for any type:

+- when X is an integer, returns the string length of its representation.
+  The first char is always ' ' or '-'.
+- when X is a symbol, returns the string length of its pname.
+- when X is a list, returns the number of items in the list.
+- when X is a vector, returns the number of items in the vector.
+- when X is a function, returns the number of arguments of the function.

 #### list_dlength(X, Length, Depth)

 Deep length: count the number of leaf items at all levels, calculate the max depth.

 Inside a list, [] is a leaf item, as () and any non-list item: length+=1, depth+=0.

 A leaf item after | (if any) is ignored (same rule than list_length).

 The depth lets make a distinction between lists and non-lists.